 A Maritime Explorium project funded by the Long Island Sound Future Fund, the Environmental Protection Agency and the National Fish and Wildlife Foundation.

-The Maritime Explorium will work with Flax Pond Marine Laboratory, Long Island Native Plant Initiative, and NCSCE to create a model initiative in which families transform their own home gardens and yards using sustainable practices that foster improved Long Island Sound ecological health.
-The initiative will forge a network of citizens who, with increased knowledge of the value and impact of native plants and their role in reducing the use of fertilizers and pesticides, will create and care for home landscapes that produce cleaner stormwater run-off, restore the resiliency of the Sound’s waterways, and re-establish wildlife biodiversity.
+The Maritime Explorium, in collaboration with Flax Pond Marine Laboratory, Avalon Park and Preserve, Bailey Arboretum, The Long Island Native Plant Initiative, Stony Brook University Department of Technology and Society and NCSCE created a model initiative in which families transformed their own home gardens and yards using sustainable practices that foster improved Long Island Sound ecological health.
+The initiative forged a network of citizens who, with increased knowledge of the value and impact of native plants and their role in reducing the use of fertilizers and pesticides, created and cared for home landscapes that produce cleaner stormwater run-off, restore the resiliency of the Sound’s waterways, and re-establish wildlife biodiversity.

-Through successful implementation of the project, (a) 1600 attendees of the year-round Explorium and the one-day Eastern Long Island Mini Maker Faire will participate in the interactive My Yard, Our Sound Exhibit and learn how and why native plants directly impact the health and living resources of Long Island Sound.
-They will leave with material to transform 2 square feet of land.
+- Annually, 10,000 visitors to the Maritime Explorium and the Eastern Long Island Mini Maker Faire experience the interactive My Yard, Our Sound Exhibit and learn how and why native plants directly impact the health and living resources of Long Island Sound.
+Visitors “Take The Pledge” to transform their landscape with natives and seasonally take home native plants or seeds to transform 2 square feet of land.

 Girl Scouts transform a lawn into a meadow!

 Milkweed, blueberries, iris, and mixed natives restore a curbside garden